SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/01-Real-Life-Example.md

 ```
 Read the input
-If we want to buy a banana
+If the product is a banana
   If it is a weekday the price is 2.50
   Otherwise the price is 2.70
 If the product is an apple